beyama/a2r-osc/README.md

 # Addicted2Random OSC

 A2R OSC is an Open Sound Control implementation for Node.js and the browser.
-It implements the OSC 1.1 specification and has support for compressed address strings [(smc2011)](http://www.acoustics.hut.fi/publications/papers/smc2011-osc/)
+It implements the OSC 1.1 specification and supports compressed address strings [(smc2011)](http://www.acoustics.hut.fi/publications/papers/smc2011-osc/)

+This project was created as part of the (Addicted2Random project)[http://www.addicted2random.eu/].

 ## Example